 As you undoubtedly know, the cost of raising kids in the U.S. is rising steadily.
-A significant part of that expense is due to increases in childcare costs.
+A significant part of that expense is due to increases in child-care costs.
 But how much are American parents spending to have their kids looked after?
-Business Broker Network, an online marketplace for businesses up for sale, put together a set of maps that shows the average cost of childcare in every state.
-Spoiler alert: it’s a lot.
+Business Broker Network, an online marketplace for businesses up for sale, put together a set of maps that shows the average cost of child care in every state.
+Spoiler alert: It’s a lot.

 While there are large variations across state lines, on the whole, Americans are spending a huge portion of their income on child care.
 Business Broker Network put the data together from a national survey of child-care providers, and the results are staggering.
 The highest cost, by far, is in Washington, D.C., where parents are spending an average of $35,782 per year, or $2,982 per month.
 Massachusetts is the next most expensive state for child care, where it costs an average of $29,426 annually, or $2,452 monthly.
 New York comes in third at $24,102 annually ($2,009 monthly).
 On the less expensive end of the spectrum is Mississippi, where parents put an average of $7,981 a year ($665 a month) towards child care.

 Business Broker Network also looked at each state’s child-care expenses compared to its median income, as well as the cost of rent for a two-bedroom apartment.
 The U.S. Department of Health and Human Services considers child care affordable if no more than 10 percent of a family’s income is put toward it, but parents are ultimately spending much more, on average.
 Families in Washington, D.C., spend 26 percent of their annual income; Massachusetts spends 25; and Wisconsin spends 23.
 Even in states where the cost is comparatively low, parents still exceed what HHS deems affordable.
 For instance, families in Mississippi spend 12 percent, while those in Louisiana spend 13 percent, and those in Alabama spend 14 percent.